Continuous Transmission of Spatially-Coupled LDPC Code Chains

 \subsection{Creating robust connection points}

 For the $\mathcal{C}_{\text{RA}}(q,L)$ and $\mathcal{C}_{\text{ARJA}}(L)$ ensembles, both of which contain check nodes of high degree, we have found that to create a region threshold sufficiently above the iterative decoding threshold of each code chain, we must greatly increase the degree of the variable nodes while maintaining the check node degree distribution.
+The same issue also arises for the $\mathcal{C}(4,8,L)$ and $\mathcal{C}(5,10,L)$ ensembles and, in general, for capacity approaching SC-LDPC code ensembles with high-degree check nodes.
 This complicates the design of the connection points, since typically a single code chain per layer will not be able to provide the necessary number of additional edges to create a robust connection in the middle of the code chain in the above layer.

 For instance, consider the $\mathcal{C}_{\text{RA}}(6,L)$ protograph shown in Fig. \ref{figureRA}.
 There are 30 edges that can be connected to the check nodes at the boundary positions without creating a check node of degree higher than $8$.
 By following a CC structure similar to that in Fig. \ref{CC1}, we can use these additional $30$ edges to increase the degree of the repetition variable nodes from $6$ to $12$ in five consecutive positions in each chain.
 This results in a region threshold is $\epsilon^*_{\floor{L/2},\floor{L/2}+4}=0.463$, which however is worse than the BP threshold of the $\mathcal{C}_{\text{RA}}(6,L)$ chain, $\epsilon^*=0.4934$.